ConsenSysMesh/identity-provider/README.md

     .then((contractIdentity) => {
       // Now you have a contract identity. contractIdentity.address can be passed
       // as the `from` parameter in web3 transaction objects, and identity-provider
-      // will (soon) manipulate the transaction appropriately to send it for you. web3.eth.sendTransaction({from: contractIdentity.address, ...});
+      // will manipulate the transaction appropriately to send it for you. web3.eth.sendTransaction({from: contractIdentity.address, ...});
     }).then(() => {
       provider.stop();